Xepez/DownloaderExtension/README.md

 ## TODO
  - Fix bug with comments increase number of buttons with comment depth
- - Add functionality to search results
- - Review imgur downloading
+ - Review imgur downloading and comment functions to ensure they are match standards with other functions